-2 Proposals for the approach to the Equality Duty.
+2 Proposals for the approach to the Equality Duty

-- 2.1 Efforts have been made when compiling budget proposals to minimise the impact on residents generally and work is carried out to ensure a full equality impact assessment to identify any possible impact on those with a protected characteristic. - 2.2 The total £9.6m savings planned for 2023/24 are a continuation of savings from last year, business as usual or operational decisions. - 2.3 The Council has made efforts to continue to provide residents with services to meet needs and identified priorities.
+- 2.1 Efforts have been made when compiling budget proposals to minimise the impact on residents generally and work is carried out to ensure a full equality impact assessment to identify any possible impact on those with a protected characteristic. - 2.2 The total £15.7m savings planned for 2024/25 are a continuation of savings from last year, business as usual or operational decisions and these were subject to the consultations and engagement events held during November and December. - 2.3 The Council has made efforts to continue to provide residents with services to meet needs and identified priorities.
 Work will be done, where advised, on equality impacts and how to mitigate any potentially adverse impact within any separate decisions to be taken and their implementation. - 2.4 A balanced budget has been developed on the basis of a primary aim of meeting all statutory duties to provide services supporting the priority needs and interests of West Sussex residents and which should result in a positive impact for residents including those with protected characteristics.
-Available information on potential impact has informed the process of prioritisation. - 2.5 As well as the revenue budget, the County Council will be asked to approve an updated capital programme for 2023/24 to 2027/28.
+Available information on potential impact has informed the process of prioritisation. - 2.5 As well as the revenue budget, the County Council will be asked to approve an updated capital programme for 2024/25 to 2028/29.
 The capital programme sets out how the County Council proposes to invest in assets to deliver the Council's vision for and its commitment to West Sussex as set out in the Capital Strategy in Annex 2 (a).
 It too will be implemented through decision-making arrangements which address the need to address the public sector equality duty. - 2.6 In preparing the proposals outlined, it is believed that no individual group whether it be by age, sex, race, disability, gender reassignment (including transgender), sexual orientation, religion or belief or any other identifiable group will suffer from discrimination, harassment or victimisation as a direct consequence.
-Confirmation of this and the focus on opportunities to eliminate discrimination will be addressed in service plans and implementation. - 2.7 The proposals identified by services will be expected to show how they will maintain equality of opportunity and foster good relations between people who share a protected characteristic and those who do not.
-This is part of the work that will take place ahead of any individual equality impact work on individual proposals in any service plan area. - 2.8 Changes to proposals will be addressed in the evaluation of consultation and representations where relevant and recorded in specific decision reports or identified for clarification in service plan implementation.
+Confirmation of this and the focus on opportunities to eliminate discrimination will be addressed in service plans and implementation.

-- 2.9 Monitoring will be through equality impact work at individual service level and also business planning and performance framework planning processes.
-Each Directorate will be responsible for monitoring the impact on their own services - 2.10 In the preparation of the detailed proposals for the Council's budget for 2023/24 an exercise has been completed to confirm those proposals which will require or which have already applied an equality impact assessment and the officer who will be responsible for ensuring the duty has been discharged in each case.
+- 2.7 The proposals identified by services will be expected to show how they will maintain equality of opportunity and foster good relations between people who share a protected characteristic and those who do not.
+This is part of the work that will take place ahead of any individual equality impact work on individual proposals in any service plan area. - 2.8 Changes to proposals will be addressed in the evaluation of any further consultation and representations where relevant and recorded in specific decision reports or identified for clarification in service plan implementation. - 2.9 Monitoring will be through equality impact work at individual service level and also business planning and performance framework planning processes.
+Each Directorate will be responsible for monitoring the impact on their own services. - 2.10 In the preparation of the detailed proposals for the Council's budget for 2024/25 an exercise has been completed to confirm those proposals which will require or which have already applied an equality impact assessment and the officer who will be responsible for ensuring the duty has been discharged in each case.
 This is summarised in Annex 1, Appendix 3.